Jose-Gael-Cruz-Lopez/Smart-Hygiene-Dispenser-Enclosure-CAD/README.md

 #### Prototype B – Refined Mount + Ventilation Optimization

-This second iteration focused on improving internal organization, thermal management, and assembly efficiency while maintaining the clean external design.
+This second iteration focused on improving internal organization, and assembly efficiency while maintaining the clean external design.
 After validating the fit from Prototype A, I began refining the internal component layout to improve accessibility and airflow.

 Key Design Enhancements